Xperaz/OOP-Hard-Parts/Notes/2-Object_Creation.md

 ![](images/img1.png?raw=true)

-> **Memory**: stands for global memory (store variables and objects...) of global Scope, and **local memory** stand for (variables and objects ...) that are available only within a specific local context (scope).
+> **Memory**: stands for global memory (store variables and objects...) of global Scope, and **local memory** stands for (variables and objects ...) that are available only within a specific local context (scope).

-This approach fixes our `DRY` problem and also it's simple and easy to reason about!, but it comes with another downside.Each time we create a new user we make space in our computer's memory for all our data and functions.
+This approach fixes our `DRY` problem and also it's simple and easy to reason about!, but it comes with another downside.
+Each time we create a new user we make space in our computer's memory for all our data and functions.
 But our functions are just copies.

 ## Solution